Adjustments to the recruitment process

 Our fourteen people networks share the aim of providing a sense of community, inspiring and supporting diverse talent and raising awareness of diversity within our firm and creating a genuinely inclusive culture at PwC.

-DAWN, our Disability, AWareness Network, is for everyone, whether you're affected personally, support a colleague or relative, or are interested in learning more.
+DAWN, Disability Awareness and Neurodiversity Network, is for everyone, whether you're affected personally, support a colleague or relative, or are interested in learning more.
 The network includes colleagues who are disabled, neurodivergent and who have long-term health conditions, and they offer different ways to connect with peers and share experiences.